Kristhian99/Marker/README.md

  This project pretends to give an application that shows information to the users about the disponibility of some kind of fruits in different cities of France.
 Also, this application provides some functionalities to the administrator of the store which are protected by a login interface.
 The project makes use of React-Native for the development of the application, Spring-Boot, and Java for the Back-end and to store the information MongoDB

- To get the application ->
+ To get the compile application ->
+ To get the code ->

 ## Starting 🚀

-The project is divided into two parts, the Back-End with the database and the Application (Market), those parts are localized into FruitApi and FruitApp respectively.
+The project is divided into two parts, the Back-End with the database and the Application (Market),those parts are localized into FruitApi and FruitApp respectively.